Our Journey

 Emily Armstrong, Z-arts Marketing and Audience Development Manager

-We love collaboration and exploration, and have created several unusual one-offs via special commission.
 For the Wellcome Collection we created a one night only whole building extravaganza.
 Macho? brought together artists, historians, scientists, domestic violence experts, drag kings, comedians, teenagers, and male voice choirs to explore the art, science, beauty, and terrifying vulnerability of masculinity.

-“A show that makes connections, as though what you are watching
+“A show that makes connections, as though what you are watching are the artist’s synapses firing live” – Lyn Gardner

 In 2020 we were commissioned by Big Imaginations to create our first rural touring show.
 Two weeks later, Covid hit.
 Under lockdown, with support from Arts Council England and Big Imaginations partners, we stretched ourselves in new directions, taking our trademark inventiveness and intimate interactivity online.
 We’re Stuck transferred to Zoom with support from brilliant games designer Nick Murray, and Curious Investigators was born as a Zoom experience from the start.
+Learning from this project led to our innovative creative education project, Terri and the Time Machine.

 “We had such a great time.
 Toni was utterly fab and captivating”